 Surveillance and routine skin care should be undertaken to ensure timely recognition, diagnostic evaluation, and prompt therapy.

 Genetic counselling should be offered to all the families with affected children so that they may understand the risk of Costello syndrome in future pregnancies.
 The risks of neoplasm and surveillance should be discussed.
-The implications to progeny of the affected individuals in the childbearing age should be discussed [1–13].
+Affected individuals do not go on to have children, but there would be a 50% chance of having affected progeny if they were to reproduce.
+[1–13].

 See the DermNet NZ bookstore.